academe/XeroPHP/README.md

 $response = $client->get('PayRuns', ['exceptions' => false]);
 ```

+*Note: this package now switches off Guzzle exceptions by defaul.
+You can turn them back on
+using this parameter if that is desirable.*

 This option can be used on each request, or set as the default in the `Config` instantiation.
 This package is designed not to care which approach you take.
 However, *not* throwing an
 exception often makes sense, because even non-20x responses nearly always contain a response